LeastAuthority/openitp-good-packaging-proposal/openitp-report.rst

 but does not include Tahoe-LAFS as packaged by an operating system distribution or package management system.

-In order for a build to be verifiable, the ...
+In order for a build to be repeatable, a successful build for a given platform must always produce the same binary.
+We therefore need to catalogue any sources of nondeterminism in the build process that could result in different binaries being produced.

-note: nondeterminism that results in obvious build failures is ok
+Nondeterminism that results in obvious build failures is not a problem, because by assumption the auditor only produces fingerprints for successfully built packages.

 Sources of nondeterminism
 -------------------------